AlonaGoncharuk/lots-schedule-aggregator/README.md

   - Number of shows per month per country
   - Total shows per country
 - **Live Updates**: Click the "Update" button to fetch the latest schedules from source websites
+- **Export to Excel**: Download the filtered schedule and summary data as an Excel file (.xlsx) with two worksheets:
+  - Schedule worksheet with all filtered concert entries
+  - Summary worksheet with monthly breakdown by country
 - **Load Time Display**: Shows how long it took to fetch and process the data

 ## Technology Stack